Jennies Softball Camps

 From 1999-2000, Anderson was the head coach at St. Mary’s College (Kan.) where she made a turnaround effort.
 Her team went 6-21 in her first season to 15-19 the next year.

 Anderson was a graduate assistant coach at the University of Central Missouri in 1998, where she also was a student-athlete from 1994-1997.
 As a player at UCM, Anderson (formerly Punzo) was a two-time All-American and led the Jennies to three MIAA titles (1994, 1995, and 1997).
 She was also a three-time all-conference performer, earning second-team honors as a sophomore and first-team accolades as both a junior and senior.
 She also got the job done in the classroom, making the MIAA All-Academic Team all four years and Academic All-American in 1997.
 She was the first UCM Softball player to receive the prestigious NCAA Post-Graduate Scholarship, with Groeger being the second in 2014.
+In 2009, she was voted into the UCM Athletic Hall of Fame.

 Anderson, and her husband, Chauncey, reside in Warrensburg with their two daughters, Teagan and Landy.